PaulaYaniz/Project-2/Project2.md

 ### Justify the software selected:
 Python is one of the most accessible programming languages because it is not complicated and has simplified syntax very similar to the English language, which is perfect for beginners.
-According to PYPL and ZDNet [1], [2], Python is one of the most popular languages with about 30% of programmers use Python as their main programming language, so there is a big Internet community to ask for help.
+According to PYPL[^1] and ZDNet[^2], Python is one of the most popular languages with about 30% of programmers use Python as their main programming language, so there is a big Internet community to ask for help.
 Also, its codes can be easily written and executed much faster than other programming languages.
 Python is an open source and has a lot of  tools, like functions or libraries to complement the code, so you can do practically anything with your code.
 It is also friendly for the programmers and the users, making it possible to be read even by people who are not programmers.
 It is easy to implement data structures in Python with built-in insert, append functions.
 Also, there is a large library of built-in functions in Python.
 Finally, we will use an online conversor from Python to C so we can use our program in Arduino.

+[^1]: “PYPL Popularity of Programming Language Index.”
+Index, https://pypl.github.io/PYPL.html
-[1] Tung, Liam.
+[^2]: Tung, Liam.
 “Programming Languages: Python Just Took a Big Jump Forward.”
 ZDNet, ZDNet, 6 Oct.
 2021, https://www.zdnet.com/article/programming-languages-python-just-took-a-big-jump-forward/

-[2] “PYPL Popularity of Programming Language Index.”
-Index, https://pypl.github.io/PYPL.html

 ### Justify the structure of the proposed solution:
 Our program has the typical type and it is easy to understand.
 There are comments on each step, so someone who reads the code can understand easily what is happening.
 Also, there are functions that make the code simple and variables with names that are understandable.